bljohnsondev/mishos/README.md

 - Keep a list of followed shows
 - Mark episodes as watched
 - Watch list for next unwatched episodes and recently watched episodes
-- Up next view to see upcoming airings of episodes
+- Upcoming view to see upcoming airings of episodes
 - Receive notifications prior to air of new episodes (currently via [Apprise](https://github.com/caronc/apprise) notification)

 This project is in it's early stages and there isn't currently a Docker image (yet).
 Want to try it out?
 You'll need to clone the repo and build it.